cfxdevkit/conflux-devkit/PROJECT_ANALYSIS.md

 ## ⚠️ Areas of Concern

 1. **Frontend Completeness**: Major UI components are missing
-2. **Contract Examples**: Limited smart contract templates
-3. **Documentation**: Package-level docs need improvement
+2. **Documentation**: Package-level docs need improvement
-4. **Testing Coverage**: Frontend and backend need test suites
+3. **Testing Coverage**: Frontend and backend need test suites
-5. **Production Features**: Missing monitoring and security features
+4. **Production Features**: Missing monitoring and security features

 ## 📈 Estimated Effort to Complete

 - **Frontend UI Components**: 40-60 hours
-- **Contract Templates**: 20-30 hours
 - **Testing Implementation**: 30-40 hours
 - **Documentation**: 20-30 hours
 - **Production Features**: 15-25 hours

-**Total Estimated Effort**: 125-185 hours (3-5 weeks with dedicated development)
+**Total Estimated Effort**: 105-155 hours (3-4 weeks with dedicated development)

 ## 🚀 Immediate Next Steps

 1. **Complete Contract Deployment UI** - High impact, enables core functionality
 2. **Implement WebSocket Integration** - Brings the UI to life with real-time updates
 3. **Add Mining Control Interface** - Essential for development workflow
-4. **Create Sample Contracts** - Provides immediate value to developers
+4. **Create Transaction Management** - Complete the core user journey
 5. **Add Comprehensive Error Handling** - Improves user experience significantly

 ## 🎉 Conclusion

 The Conflux DevKit is a well-architected, substantially complete project with excellent foundations.
 The core functionality works, the API is comprehensive, and the architecture is solid.
-The main gap is in frontend UI completion and contract examples.
+The main gap is in frontend UI completion.

-With focused effort on the frontend components and smart contract templates, this project can quickly reach production readiness and provide significant value to the Conflux developer ecosystem.
+With focused effort on the frontend components, this project can quickly reach production readiness and provide significant value to the Conflux developer ecosystem.

 **Recommendation**: Prioritize frontend completion as it will demonstrate the full capabilities of the already-robust backend and node infrastructure.